DvdJ002/battle-sim-sandbox/README.md

 ### Slasher

 **Role: Offensive pursuer**

 The slasher is an aggressive enemy that dashes at you and applies a dangerous 1 second slow effect.
-It will dash when it reaches a certain detection range, and if if hits you it deals collision damage and applies a slow effect.
+It will dash when it reaches a certain detection range, and if you get hit, it deals collision damage and applies a slow effect.

 **Stats:**
 - HP: 120